-Anvil Publishing, Inc. is a ten-time Publisher of the Year as cited by the Manila Critics Circle.
+Anvil is an eleven-time Publisher of the Year as cited by the Manila Critics Circle.
 To date, it is the biggest and most progressive trade book publisher in the Philippines.
 Founded and operationalized in 1990, it publishes and occasionally imports a wide range of books:

 Trade books: cookbooks, dictionaries, self-help, reportage, culture and the arts, fashion, history and politics, popular songbooks, psychology, fiction, poetry, biographies/autobiographies, new age, travel, comics books, health and parenting, inspirational and religious, and others.

 Children’s books: generic coloring books, activity books, storybooks, etc.

 Textbooks and Reference books: nursery, elementary, and secondary, college and university textbooks.

 Anvil has an established nationwide dealer network servicing key cities and municipalities.
 These dealers include National Book Store, Anvil’s mother company and the largest bookstore chain in the country today with 162 outlets (including Powerbooks and National Book Store Express branches), Goodwill Book Store, Rex Book Store, Solidaridad, Central Book Store, Popular Book Store, Gaisano chain, Fairmart, Landmark, CID Bookstore, among others.
 It also has a nationwide academic sales force servicing schools and libraries.